 International trade exposes importers and exporters to non-payment and supply risk.
 Businesses can employ a third party to guarantee some or all of the payment for the transaction to mitigate these risks.

 Trade financing should be considered distinct from more conventional financing methods.
 Methods of funding or credit assurance — like a business loan — help a company with liquidity.
-However, trade finance is frequently used by exporters or importers who have enough cash reserves but would like to protect themselves against the uncertainties associated with international trade.
+However, it’s frequently used by exporters or importers who have enough cash reserves but would like to protect themselves against the uncertainties associated with international trade.

 International trade carries several risks for both importers and exporters.
 Opening lines of credit with companies you don’t know or paying upfront for goods that might never arrive are genuine concerns that companies need to consider.
 Likewise, securing specific goods or materials might require an importer to deal with an exporter in a region marked by political unrest or upheaval.
 Additionally, currency fluctuations can change the complexion of a deal overnight.

 Because of these risks, importers and exporters can involve various intermediaries to ensure their transaction doesn’t run into problems.
-Some of these third-parties involved in the trade finance process might be:
+Some of these third-parties involved in the process might be:

 What Types Of Trade Finance Products Are There?

-To facilitate trade finance, some of the types of trade finance products commonly used are as follows:
+To facilitate trade finance, some common products used are as follows:

 Letter of credit: These letters work as a commitment from the importer’s bank to pay for the shipment once the transaction is complete.